falaimo99/open-voting/website/index.md

 These distinctions might be due to the unique administrative divisions of Valle d'Aosta or some peculiar way of collecting the data they had that made this necessary.

 ### Russia Dataset Overview
+Russia Dataset Overview
+Data Source:
+The dataset for the latest Russian parliamentary elections (Duma elections) was derived from data scraped by Sergey Shpilkin, a well-known electoral statistician, from the official ЦИК (Central Election Commission) website.
+While the official data is provided only in HTML table format, Shpilkin’s preprocessing converted it into CSV files suitable for analysis.

+Granularity:
+The data is available at two levels:

+Polling Station Level (УИК): Representing approximately 94,000 entities, this is the most granular level.
+Each row corresponds to a single polling station, capturing detailed election metrics such as voter turnout, total registered voters, and votes for individual political parties.
+Territorial Commission Level: An aggregated view of election data summarized across ~3,000 territorial commissions, grouping multiple polling stations into larger administrative units.
+Data Format:
+The dataset is provided in CSV format, which has been processed to facilitate statistical analysis and visualization.

+Columns Description:
+1. "REGION" - Name of the administrative region (e.g., Moscow, Saint Petersburg).
+2. "TERRITORY" - Name of the territorial commission.
+3. "UIK_ID" - Unique identifier for the polling station (УИК).
+4. "REGISTERED_VOTERS" - Total number of registered voters at the polling station.
+5. "TURNOUT" - Total voter turnout at the polling station.
+6. "BLANK_VOTES" - Number of blank votes submitted.
+7. "INVALID_VOTES" - Number of invalid or spoiled votes.
+8. "PARTY_A_VOTES" - Votes for Political Party A (e.g., United Russia).
+9. "PARTY_B_VOTES" - Votes for Political Party B (e.g., Communist Party).
+10. "OTHER_PARTY_VOTES" - Combined votes for all other parties.
+File Structure:
+The dataset is organized into a single CSV file containing polling station-level data.
+Territorial commission data is summarized within the same file, using aggregation methods.

+Notable preprocessing steps include:

+Normalization: Ensuring uniformity in naming conventions for regions and territories.
+Data Cleaning: Addressing inconsistencies such as missing values or duplicate entries.
+Derived Columns: Adding calculated metrics such as turnout percentage and vote shares for individual parties.
+The dataset’s structure and granularity allow for robust statistical analysis, including spatial visualization and anomaly detection.
+By incorporating both polling station and territorial commission levels, we can compare trends across different administrative hierarchies.

 **Data Source**:
-The dataset pertains to the latest presidential elections held in Russia in 2024.
+The dataset pertains to the latest Russian parliamentary elections (Duma elections).
 While the data is theoretically accessible from the Official Russian Government [Election website](http://www.krasnodar.vybory.izbirkom.ru/region/izbirkom?action=show&root=1&tvd=100100339411198&vrn=100100339410030&prver=0&pronetvd=null&region=4&sub_region=4&type=226&report_mode=null), it poses challenges for comprehensive extraction due to website formatting issues and captchas blocking data parsers.

 **Complications in Data Retrieval**:
 - The data is stored in separate HTML tables for each polling station or 'municipal aggregation'/'territorial commission' of polling stations.